mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 levels – knight and baronet.

-Almost all ranks in the peerage are hereditary, passing to the holder’s heir upon his or her death.
+Almost all ranks in the peerage are hereditary, passing to the holder's heir upon his or her death.
 Multiple titles can be split up among several heirs.
 Some orders of knighthood are hereditary, others are not.
 As a general rule the heir of a baronet becomes a hereditary knight.

-The close family of a peer are considered to be members of the nobility and are often addressed by the title ‘lord’ or ‘lady’ followed by their name if they do not hold a title of their own.
+The close family of a peer are considered to be members of the nobility and are often addressed by the title 'lord' or 'lady' followed by their name if they do not hold a title of their own.
 Many close

 TTHHEE TTHHIRDIRD IIMMPERIUMPERIUM^25